The Music's No Good Without You

 "The Music's No Good Without You" is a song recorded by American singer Cher for her twenty-fourth studio album, Living Proof.
-It was released in the United Kingdom on November 5, 2001, by WEA, while in the United States, it was released in 2002.
+It was released in the United Kingdom on November 5, 2001, while in the United States, it was released in 2002.
 The song reached the top 20 in many countries worldwide, expanding Cher's chart success into five decades.

 Background and composition

 After releasing her album Believe in 1998 and achieving significant success with its singles, particularly the lead single "Believe", Cher released her compilation, The Greatest Hits in 1999, and later released Not.com.mercial, in 2000, her first album not sold in stores but exclusively online.
 Later, in 2001, Cher reunited with the UK-rooted production team of Taylor and Brian Rawlings, who helmed the single "Believe" and much of the ensuing album.
 Cher also collaborated with Rick Nowels, British musician/producer Chicane, and Norwegian team Stargate.
 Cher described the album, titled Living Proof, as "a record with a notably positive lyrical tone."
 She further added, "[...]
 This had subconsciously become an album filled with love and warmth.
 It was a pleasant surprise, and it's certainly an appropriate time to put some positive energy out into the world."

 "The Music's No Good Without You" was released as the album's first British single on November 5, 2001.
 The single was also released as a double A-side single, along with "A Different Kind of Love Song", on August 13, 2002.
 "The Music's No Good Without You" was written by Cher, James Thomas, Mark Taylor and Paul Barry, while production was done by Taylor, with co-production by Thomas and Jeff Taylor.
 The song is drenched in hypnotic synth lines and computer-savvy vocal effects.